 - Referees.

-If your teaching achievements sell you best then put this next.
-If its your skills put that next etc…
+If your teaching achievements are your strongest suit, then put this next.
+If it’s your skills, put that next, etc…

 Some other headings you may wish to consider using are: